Joe Keeble

-Joseph Bailey Keeble (August 29, 1909 – April 27, 1984) was an American football back who played one season with the Cleveland Rams of the National Football League.
+Joseph Bailey Keeble (August 29, 1909 – April 27, 1984) was an American football back who played one season with the Cleveland Rams of the National Football League (NFL).
 He played college football at the University of California, Los Angeles.
+He was also a member of the Westwood Cubs, Chicago Cardinals and Pittsburgh Americans.

+Early life and college

+Joseph Bailey Keeble was born on August 29, 1909, in Cleburne, Texas.
 He first enrolled at Holtville High School in Holtville, California before transferring to Oneonta Military Academy in South Pasadena, California.
-Keeble was also a member of the Westwood Cubs, Chicago Cardinals and Pittsburgh Americans.

-College career

 Keeble joined the UCLA Bruins in 1930 and played football and basketball for them.
-He lettered for the Bruins from 1931 to 1933.
-He earned First-team All-PCC honors as a fullback in 1932.
+He was on the freshman football team in 1930 and a letterman from 1931 to 1933.
+He earned first-team All-PCC honors as a fullback in 1932.